Skip To Main Content

 School Capacity and Utilization Task Force (SCUT)

 As part of the Puyallup community, we are aware of the rapid growth in the area and the challenges it poses for our schools.
 As we look towards the future, we're concerned by the data, which indicates that all our elementary and high schools are over our built classroom capacity.
-PSD projects that our junior highs will exceed our built capacity in 2028.
+PSD projects that our high schools will exceed our built capacity in 2028.

 Our schools support more students than we have classrooms for inside our buildings.
 Although portable buildings are helping to alleviate space issues at many sites, there are several limiting factors that we need to consider, including: